Left SR uprising: Repression of the SRs

 The Bolsheviks immediately executed thirteen SRs that were in the Cheka, without trial, while keeping the SR Congressional delegation in prison and expelling its members from the executive committee.
 Little by little they released the bulk of the delegates.
 Those who opposed the uprising were immediately released, after their weapons had been seized.
 Thirteen of the four hundred and fifty delegates - including Spiridonova - were transferred on the morning of 8 July from the theater to the Kremlin dungeons; ten of them were released the next day.

 The Communists tried to divide the party and alienate the militants from the leadership, by having some form two separate new parties.
-Most of the radical leaders who had advocated accepting peace with the Central Empire ended up repudiating the uprising.
+Most of the radical leaders who had advocated accepting peace with the Central Powers ended up repudiating the uprising.
 Those who, instead of criticizing the actions of the party, endorsed them, were persecuted by the authorities.
 Despite the flight of most of the leaders, some four hundred Party members were arrested and some of them executed.
 Spiridonova remained in prison in the Kremlin until the end of November.
 She received a one-year sentence, which was commuted by her admission to a sanitarium, from which she soon escaped.